Hiring in Pakistan

 PIFRA monthly payslip is a project that is designed by the government of Pakistan.
 All employees can download their slips directly from their email inboxes by registering with PIFRA online.
 The monthly payment slip is the payment record of a 30-day cycle.

-Timesheets & Record Keeping
+Timesheets & Record Keeping Guidelines for Employers

 - Employers must maintain a payroll record stating for all employees the date employment started and ended, the days worked, the amount of daily, weekly or monthly wages paid, fringe benefits as well as any piecework or commission payments.